4-minute read

 It’s important to assemble a cross-functional board that includes a diverse representation of business concerns relevant to AI safety, including security, privacy, and corporate ethics.

-Building an effective AI governance board is a multi-phase process that requires careful consideration at every turn, as the following chart illustrates:
+Building a responsible AI governance board is a multi-phase process that requires careful consideration at every turn, as the following chart illustrates:

 - Define purpose and goals: Understand what roles the board will play in decision-making, strategic planning, oversight, and governance.